ambustion/MemphisMarkersResolve/README.md

 Relies on Igor Ridanovic's module for timecode, located here: https://github.com/IgorRidanovic/smpte/blob/master/SMPTE.py Just put that in your Resolve Scripting Modules Location and if your scripting environment is set up correctly it should work.

-I've also included a basic module for transport control within the script.
-If you want to jump around to current timeline markers you can double click on any entry within the Current Timeline Markers window.
-This helps with review.
-You'll also have to add ResolveTransport.py to your modules folder and add System.Remote.Control = 1 to the advanced settings in your resolve preferences(the big blank text box in settings).

 SCRIPT LOCATIONS:

     Mac OS X: